n1shantshrivastava/two-framework/README.md

 Framework Directory Structure
 =============================

--app
+- app
-	-global			(It will contain all the application asset which will go under respective folder) -css
+	- global			(It will contain all the application asset which will go under respective folder)
-		-flash
-		-img
-		-js
-		-video
-	-protected
+		- css
+		- flash
+		- img
+		- js
+		- video
+	- protected
-		-config		(contain configuration of db,route and path etc) -controller	(contain all controllers which will extends LibController ) -model		(contain all models which will extends LibModel ) -view		(contain all view )
+		- config		(contain configuration of db,route and path etc)
+		- controller	(contain all controllers which will extends LibController )
+		- model		(contain all models which will extends LibModel )
+		- view		(contain all view )
 	.htaccess		(For routing all request towards index.php) index.php		(Entry Point)
--library
-	-configuration	(contain classes for setting configurations to application ) -controller		(contain LibController which has function like make view,render,redirect etc) -model			(contain LibModel which provides functionality for managing connections,managing CRUD Operations etc ) -session		(contain LibSession which has functions like start,destroy,add,update,delete etc ) -validation		(contain LibValidation which provides validations like required,min,numeric,alphanumeric,special char etc ) -view			(contain LibView which function like render,make view,redirect etc ) Application.php	(contain object of application components like db,session,conf etc )
+- library
+	- configuration	(contain classes for setting configurations to application )
+	- controller		(contain LibController which has function like make view,render,redirect etc)
+	- model			(contain LibModel which provides functionality for managing connections,managing CRUD Operations etc )
+	- session		(contain LibSession which has functions like start,destroy,add,update,delete etc )
+	- validation		(contain LibValidation which provides validations like required,min,numeric,alphanumeric,special char etc )
+	- view			(contain LibView which function like render,make view,redirect etc )
+	Application.php	(contain object of application components like db,session,conf etc )

 Configuration